“You need to learn magic.” Kora looked at Peter, then Eun. “Both of you.”

 “Yeah, but ANOS—”

-Kora crossed her arms and leaned against the wall.
+Kora crossed her arms and leaned back against the wall.
 “We can’t just stick to our respective areas of expertise.
 That doesn’t work in life, and it won’t work with Dee.”

 “We don’t have time to learn each other’s skills,” Peter said.
 “Try to master everything and you’ll accomplish nothing.”